uniquearya70/Face_Info_Predictor/README.md

 Hii..
-This code give u the info like age, gender,age,emotions etc.
+This code detect the face and tell the info like Gender,age,emotions,makeup,accessories etc.
 This is tasted on linux 16.04
+Run successfully